-During his nearly five years in the Solicitor General’s Office, Mr. Palmore had principal responsibility for briefing the constitutionality of the Affordable Care Act’s minimum coverage provision, which was upheld in the Supreme Court’s landmark decision in NFIB v.
+Before joining Morrison & Foerster, Joe served as an Assistant to the Solicitor General at the U.S. Department of Justice.
+During his nearly five years in the Solicitor General’s Office, Joe had principal responsibility for briefing the constitutionality of the Affordable Care Act’s minimum coverage provision, which was upheld in the Supreme Court’s landmark decision in NFIB v.
 Sebelius.
-For his work on that case, Mr. Palmore received the Attorney General’s Award for Exceptional Service (the Department of Justice’s highest honor for employee performance).
+For his work on that case, Joe received the Attorney General’s Award for Exceptional Service—the Department of Justice’s highest honor for employee performance.
 He also received the Environmental Protection Agency General Counsel’s medal for his successful defense of the EPA’s interstate air pollution rules in EPA v.
 EME Homer City Generation.

 Before working for the Justice Department, Joe spent three years as Deputy General Counsel at the Federal Communications Commission, where he oversaw all litigation involving constitutional, statutory, and administrative-law challenges to the agency’s actions and argued 10 cases in the federal courts of appeals.
 His FCC experience includes virtually all aspects of communications regulation, including broadcast, cable, wireless, wireline, and Internet.
 In addition, he provided counsel to FCC officials on matters likely to result in litigation.

 Joe clerked for Justice Ruth Bader Ginsburg of the U.S. Supreme Court, Judge John Gleeson of the U.S. District Court for the Eastern District of New York, and Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit in New York.
 Joe earned his J.D. from the University of Virginia School of Law, his M.A. in legal history from the University of Virginia, and his A.B. magna cum laude from Harvard University.